- A distinctive-looking Lexus

 features & specs

 The 2015 Lexus RC Coupe takes the brand in a racier—yet still sensible—direction; and it's one of the best-looking Lexus models yet.

-The Lexus RC is the brand's first purpose-built coupe since the long-departed SC.
-It's taking the plunge again with the new two-door in a bid to directly challenge cars like the BMW 4-Series, Audi A5, and Mercedes C-Class Coupe--and it comes far closer than either of its coupe-convertible efforts (the SC430 and IS C) ever came.
+The Lexus RC is shorter than an IS sedan, as wide as the GS four-door and is based on both of them.
+The RC is the brand's first purpose-built coupe since the long-departed SC.
+It's taking the plunge again with the new two-door in a bid to directly challenge cars like the BMW 4-Series, Audi A5, and Mercedes C-Class Coupe—and it comes far closer than either of its coupe-convertible efforts (the SC430 and IS C) ever came.

 The RC comes with a choice between the RC 350 six-cylinder coupe and the much hotter, V-8-powered RC F, but there are shades of grey between those black-and-white opposites.
 The 306-horsepower six is a powerful base engine, with mostly good grunting noises (it's a V-6, not an in-line six, after all).
 Coupled to an eight-speed automatic, a whole host of adaptive controls for transmission, throttle, and steering, it's a nicely balanced luxury coupe with few rough edges to its performance contours.
 Add in an F Sport package, and the adaptive controls get more aggressive tuning, the ride quality firms up well within the margins of tolerability, and the whole driving experience elevates itself into a Germanic ballpark Lexus only has really played in with the bigger GS F Sport.
 We're not convinced by the variable-ratio and rear-steering add-ons, but the adaptive dampers?
 Sold.